mctrl-io/mctrl/projects/android.md

 &nbsp;

-The app contains a explore stage where they can explore the area around them and find university buildings.
+In the explore stage, the user can explore the area around them and find university buildings.
 After selecting one of the buildings, the user finds a floor plan on which they can find all the lectures or free rooms.

 &nbsp;

-Here, they can choose the time by adjusting a slider and receive more information about a specific room by selecting the marker on the room plan.
+Here, they can filter the time by adjusting a slider and receive more information about a specific room by selecting the marker on the room plan.

 :::
 ::: image